Everything from tips to help, to common mistakes to avoid. When it comes to delay sprays, we've got you covered!

 Yes, there's too much of a good thing.

 Start with the minimum number of recommended sprays and work your way up no matter which delay spray you're using.

-If you do accidentally use too much delay spray and lose feeling, don't panic—the feeling will return once the product wears off.
+If you do accidentally use too much of the spray and lose feeling, don't panic—the feeling will return once the product wears off.

 Most people regain sensitivity within 30-minutes or so.

-On the flip side of using too much delay spray, is not using enough.
+On the flip side of using too much spray, is not using enough.